WesselAmmerlaan/OpenRCT2-FixVandalismWithStaff/README.md

 I didn't use a plug-in template, because I didn't expected the file to get this large when I began working on it!

+I'm not very involved in the OpenRCT2 community, so share this plug-in where you think it needs sharing (other than the plug-in website).

 Have fun!